SFTtech/openage/doc/ideas/gameplay.md

 ### Stone balancing

- - Stone cost for all buildings, rebalance stone amount per pile.
+ - Stone cost for all buildings, rebalance stone amount per pile
- - Maybe new deep stone mines for later ages.
+ - Maybe new deep stone mines for later ages

 ### Salvage

   - salvage pile containing 30% of the resources originally used to construct a building appears any time a building is destroyed or deconstructed
   - resources in this salvage pile will gradually diminish at the rate of 1 unit of resource per 10 seconds of game time
   - resource piles can be harvested by villagers or pillage capable units

 ### Deconstructing buildings

   - Buildings can be deconstructed to recover raw materials
   - and also deleted: doesn't recover material, but is faster

 Map extensions
 --------------